-- Our plan includes a Point-of-Service (POS) benefit.
-This means that as a member of our plan, if you are anywhere inside the United States and its territories, you can choose to receive some of your outpatient care from out-of-network providers up to the annual benefit coverage amount.
-However, if you use an out-of-network provider, your share of the costs for your covered services will be higher.
-For information about covered outpatient services and cost-sharing, see Chapter 4, Section 2.2, after the Medical Benefits Chart. - Here are other important things to know about using out-of-network providers under this POS benefit: - Not all services that are covered under our plan's HMO benefits are covered under the POS benefit.
-For example, inpatient care, outpatient surgery, skilled nursing facilities, and Part D drugs are not covered under this supplemental benefit. - The POS benefit has a total annual benefit coverage amount, also called a benefit maximum, which means that you are responsible for all costs of services that exceed the annual benefit coverage amount.
-The annual benefit coverage amount is the maximum dollar amount that our plan will pay to out-of-network providers for your covered services. - Your cost-sharing under the POS benefit does not apply to the annual maximum out-of-pocket amount (MOOP). - You can get your covered services from an out-of-network provider who participates in Medicare.
+- For High, Standard, or Value DC and Value VA plan members, this plan includes a Point-of-Service (POS) benefit called Medicare Explorer by Kaiser Permanente.
+This means that as a member of our plan, when you receive services outside any Kaiser Permanente service area, but inside the United States and its territories, you can choose to receive some of your outpatient care from out-of-network providers for an additional amount up to the annual benefit coverage amount.
+For information about covered outpatient services and cost-sharing, see Chapter 4, after the Medical Benefits Chart. - Here are other important things to know about using out-of-network providers under this POS Medicare Explorer by Kaiser Permanente benefit: - Not all services that are covered under our plan's HMO benefits are covered under the POS Medicare Explorer benefit.
+For example, inpatient care is not covered under Medicare Explorer. - The POS Medicare Explorer benefit has an annual benefit coverage amount, which means that you are responsible for all costs of services that exceed the annual benefit coverage amount.
+The annual benefit coverage amount is the maximum dollar amount that our plan will pay to out-of-network providers for your covered services. - Your cost-sharing under the POS Medicare Explorer benefit does not apply to the maximum out-of-pocket amount (MOOP). - You can get your covered services from an out-of-network provider who participates in Medicare.
 If you receive a service from a provider who does not participate in Medicare, the reimbursement will be based on the Medicare fee schedule.
 You may be required to pay the full cost of service at the place of service and submit a reimbursement claim.
-Check with your provider before receiving services to confirm that they participate in Medicare or visit www.medicare.gov for a list of eligible Medicare providers. - You don't need to get a referral or prior authorization when you get care from out-ofnetwork providers under your POS benefit.
+Check with your provider before receiving services to confirm that they participate in Medicare, or visit Medicare.gov for a list of eligible Medicare providers. - You don't need to get a referral or prior authorization when you get care from out-of-network providers.
 However, before getting services from out-of-network providers, you may want to call Member Services to tell us you are going to use an out-of-network provider and to confirm that the services you are getting are covered.
-This is important because if we later determine that the services are not covered, we may deny coverage, and you will be responsible for the entire cost.
+This is important because if we later determine that the services are not covered (for example, if they were not medically necessary), we may deny coverage, and you will be responsible for the entire cost.
 If we deny payment of the services you receive, you have the right to appeal our decision.
-See Chapter 9 to learn how to make an appeal. - The provider you choose may submit the claim on your behalf.
+See Chapter 9 to learn how to make an appeal.

+• The provider you choose may submit the claim on your behalf.
 If the provider does not submit a claim on your behalf, you must file a claim with us for reimbursement.
 For more information on how to submit a claim, see Chapter 7, Section 2.
 You are responsible for any charges and must file a claim with us to get reimbursed for covered services.